retypeapp/action-build/README.md

     RETYPE_SECRET: ${{ secrets.RETYPE_SECRET }}
 ```

-**NOTICE**: The `secret` value cannot be saved directly to your configuration file.
+**IMPORTANT**: The `secret` value cannot be saved directly to your workflow configuration file.
 To pass a license key to Retype during the build process, the value must be passed as a GitHub Secret.
 For information on how to store a secret on your repository or organization, see [RETYPE_SECRET](https://retype.com/guides/github-actions/#retype_secret) docs.

 ### `password`